AlexGoldie/discobench/discobench/tasks/OnPolicyRL/datasets/Brax/Hopper/description.md

 A 2D one-legged hopper robot must learn to hop forward while maintaining balance.
 The hopper has 4 degrees of freedom controlling its leg joints and torso.
 The challenge is to coordinate hopping motions to move forward efficiently without falling over.

 OBSERVATION SPACE
-The observation is a ndarray with shape (15,) containing:
+The observation is a ndarray with shape (11,) containing:

 Joint angles and angular velocities of the 4 joints Root position (y-coordinate height and x-coordinate) Root orientation and angular velocity
-Contact forces with the ground

 ACTION SPACE
 The action space consists of 3 continuous actions in the range [-1, 1]: